 - We encourage producers to develop their production towards methods that allow animals to move (e.g. free-range pastures and free farrowing).
 However, changes to production facilities require significant investment by producers, so an appropriate transition period should be allowed.

 - We will discontinue the sale of enriched cage eggs in stages by the end of 2026.
-Our hotels and restaurants will discontinue using enriched cage eggs by the end of 2021.
+Our hotels and restaurants discontinued the use of enriched cage eggs by the en of 2021.
 The change will be implemented in two stages at S Group’s grocery stores: the sale of enriched cage eggs under the Kotimaista brand will be discontinued by the end of 2023, and the sale of other enriched cage eggs will be discontinued gradually by the end of 2026.
 This policy also concerns S Group’s Prisma stores and hotels in Estonia.

 - In meat production, we are committed to compliance with stricter restrictions on antibiotics than the regulations require.
 The excessive use of antibiotics leads to ever stronger antibiotic-resistant bacterial strains.
 This is a global problem.